Improving spam protection

 - Some spammers have been known to search online forums and websites for email addresses.

 Is it legitimate mail?
-Is the mail from a mailing list you once subscribed to, or from a company you used to have an account with?
-You can try unsubscribing from the mailing list or company newsletter.
-There should be a link at the bottom of the mail you received if it's from a real organization.
+Is the mail from a mailing list you once subscribed to, or from a company you associated with at one time (many websites have an 'opt out' policy: unless you explicitly request to not receive email from them, they will continue to contact you).
+You can try unsubscribing from the mailing list or company newsletter: there should be a link at the bottom of the mail you received if it's a legitimate mail out.

 X-Spam-score: 0.0- it means we haven't noticed anything suspicious about this email.

 - Report it as spam.
-You may have to do this a number of times before your personal spam filter learns to tell spam apart from non-spam, but it's a good first step.
+It can take a while of continually marking this kind of mail as spam before your personal spam database learns to distinguish this particular kind of mail from actual email you want to receive, but it's a good first step.

-- Set up a rule to automatically discard the mail you don't want to see, based on the sender or other parts of the message.
+- Set up a rule to automatically discard the offending mail, based on the sender or other message characteristics.

 Stopping virus mail

-If we detect that an incoming message has a virus in an attachment, the mail is discarded, preventing you from any risk of opening the infected message.
+If Fastmail detects an incoming mail is carrying a virus in an attachment, the mail is discarded, preventing you from any risk of opening the infected mail.